Skip to content

-CyVerse hosts the recipes of its featured apps on GitHub: https://github.com/cyverse-vice/.
-These images are built from other official projects and are maintained by CyVerse staff.
+CyVerse hosts the container recipes (Dockerfiles) of its featured apps on GitHub: https://github.com/cyverse-vice/.
+These images are maintained by CyVerse staff.

 Getting VICE Access